kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 the Kubernetes kube-scheduler to address the complex placement requirements of modern, high-performance distributed applications.

-The proposed algorithm fundamentally alters the scheduling lifecycle for gang scheduled workloads.
-Instead of evaluating pods individually against the cluster state - a process prone to fragmentation and deadlocks - the new mechanism generates "Placements".
+The proposed topology algorithm leverages the workload-oriented scheduling lifecycle introduced in KEP-4671, rather than fundamentally altering the scheduling loop itself.
+It extends this foundation by enabling the evaluation of scheduling options within specific "Placements" (subsets of the cluster).
 These Placements represent candidate domains (sets of nodes or DRA resources) where the entire workload is theoretically feasible.
 The scheduler then simulates the placement of the full group of pods within these domains, utilizing existing filtering and scoring logic to ensure high-fidelity